 These programs can take many forms.
 Key among them are:

 Employee volunteer programs: You can organize employee volunteer events to support local charities in need.
-With Agile CRM, and other contact management software platforms, you can use built-in project and event management capabilities to coordinate such events.
+With Agile CRM, and other contact management software platforms, you can use built-in project management capabilities to coordinate such events.
 Giving your employees paid days off to volunteer for a cause will create a sense of belonging in their mind.
 You’ll be surprised how quickly they turn into your best brand advocates.

 Matching gift programs: Many employees may want to donate to charity but are not sure how to do so.
 Why not set up a matching gift program where the company matches every dollar donated by an employee?
 You can use Agile CRM’s web forms to process their payments, alongside a billing integration to ensure the security of those payments.
 This will similarly give employees a sense of belonging and create brand advocates out of them.